LarisaPetrakova/Integration-of-LCTs-in-LV-grids-Masters-Dissertation/README.md

 # Integration-of-LCTs-in-LV-grids-Masters-Dissertation
-Documents for the masters dissertation "Impact of integrating low-carbon technologies on low-voltage grid under varying insulation levels: techno-economical analysis for grid reinforcement costs.
+Documents for the masters dissertation "Grid Reinforcement versus Insulation: Techno-Economic Impacts of Residential Low-Carbon Technologies on UK Low-Voltage Networks".
+.